You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [27:07]

-And that is, if I say study non-virtue, I don't mean like go around and look for your non-virtue.
-Where's my non-virtue?
-Do I have any non-virtue in my body?
-You know, because if you look for your non-virtue and then you say, oh, that is my non-virtue, the non-virtue you find is not the non-virtue you should be studying.
-That's the non-virtue which you already admitted and you've been indicted for and convicted for, so you might as well admit it already.
-The non-virtue you should be studying is the one that happens when you're just upright, looking at a well, it just pops up in your face and says, study this.
+And that is, if I say study non-virtual, I don't mean like go around and look for your non-virtual.
+Where is my non-virtual?
+Why am I non-virtual?
+You know?
+Because if you look for your non-virtual and then you say, oh, that is my non-virtual, the non-virtual you find is not the non-virtual you should be studying.
+That's the non-virtual which you already admitted and you've been indicted for and convicted for, so you might as well admit it already.
+The non-virtual you should be studying is the one that happens when you're just upright looking at a world.
+It just pops up in your face and says, study this.
 That's the one you should study.
-So when I say study it, It's studied and it's revealed to you in your non-personal selection process, okay?
-So that's, we're studying the non-virtue now, okay?
-No, there's a heat called mental formations, okay?
-And within that heat,
+So when I say study it, study it as it is revealed to you in your non-personal selection process.
+Okay?
+So that's, we're studying the non-virgin now, okay?
+No, there's a heap called mental formations, okay?
+And within that heap, you place greed, hatred, delusion, concentration, distraction, faith, envy, hypocrisy, lack of self-respect, self-respect, many, many, there's 64 different mental formations that go in the fourth aggregate, 64.

 [32:11]